Soffos-Inc/soffosai-js/README.md

     }
 );

-let summarize = new SummarizationNode(
+let summarize = new SoffosNodes.SummarizationNode(
     "summarization", // this Node will be referenced as "summary" {
         "source": "file-converter", // get the value of this argument from output of file-converter Node